N-McA/ml-paper-checklist/README.md

           - [ ] Wall clock for inference as tested.
           - [ ]  Asymptotic cost for implemented inference scheme, if it's not obvious.

+- Safety:
+  - [ ] Any bias problems?
+Any de-biasing?

 - [ ] Any code at all?